 - Till the Base Camp of both Mt.
 Everest and Ama Dablam, we can trek using a normal trekking permit, but to summit the top of Mt.
 Everest and Ama Dablam, we need a special permit and training.

-- Everest Base Camp and Ama Dablam Base Camp hike start from Lukla which is 2,840m/9,318ft and the highest elevation for the Ama Dablam Base Camp for overnight camp are Pengboche 3,930m/12,894ft.
+- Everest Base Camp and Ama Dablam Base Camp hike start from Lukla which is 2,840m/9,318ft and the highest elevation for the Ama Dablam Base Camp for overnight camp is Pengboche 3,930m/12,894ft.
 Whereas, for Everest Base Camp the highest overnight stay is Gorakshep 5140 meters.

 - We can take a helicopter to and from Lukla airport via Kathmandu airport but not the normal domestic flight.

 - Normally trekking to the Everest region starts from Lukla and ends at Lukla, keeping in mind the total trekking distance to be covered is 150 km in 13 days which includes two extra rest days for acclimatization one in Namche Bazaar and the other in Dingboche